kasimte/website/README.md

 ## Recruitment
 ### Developers
 - Our product is mostly based on React Native (JavaScript).
-We are also recruiting iOS/Android develoeprs who are willing to learn React Native.
+We are also recruiting iOS/Android developers who are willing to learn React Native.

 ### Story Creators
-- If you consider yourself as a person who can create stories for our Mimiking app, you are eligible for our story creator.
+- If you consider yourself a person who can create stories for our Mimiking app, you are eligible to be one of our story creators.

 ## Contact
 Please drop an email to Jeungmin Oh (CEO, [jmoh@hayanmind.com](mailto:jmoh@hayanmind.com)) if you have any inquiry.